Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/calendar.md

-//To Do:
-//-buttons?
-//-dropdown - vf version too big?

 The calendar module utilises [Date Range Picker](http://www.daterangepicker.com).
 There are many settings that can be customised, and so if anything is not covered here, please consult the documentation there.

 ## Date Range